-It’s showtime!
-Time to record your screen.
-Do you want to record full screen or just a region?
+Time to record!
+Do you want to record your entire screen, or just a region?
 Choose what part of the screen you’d like to record.

 It’s a good idea to do a quick sample recording to test the audio in your video.
-First, make sure the audio device is on and connected.
+Make sure the audio device you want to use is on and connected.